shawnmclean/Mandrill-dotnet/README.md

 tool.

 You will also need to create a test template in your Mandrill account.
 The template's html content must be set to '<span mc:edit="model1"></span>'.
 The template's name must match the TemplateExample setting in the AppSettings.config; 'Test' by default.
+In addition, the template's label must match the TemplateLabel (default 'test').

 #### Contributors